2075/2030-ICO/README.md

 ## Technology

-This is based on React Redux SemanticUI and yarn.
+This is based on:
+- React
+- Redux
+- SemanticUI
+- yarn

 All views and components are contained in /src.